 - Category 1-7 certificates are not usable for Category E and F.

-- Although the all-inclusive chart effectively starts at a traditional Cat 4 (at 15K points standard), the terms say you can’t use a Cat 1-4 cert at an all-inclusive.
+- Although the all-inclusive chart effectively starts at a traditional Cat 4 (15K points standard), the terms state you can’t use a Cat 1-4 cert at an all-inclusive.

-- If you do use a Category 1-7 certificate, you won’t be able to pay for more guests beyond two, something you can do with a normal points redemption.
+- If you do use a Category 1-7 certificate, you won’t be able to pay for more than two guests, unlike a normal points redemption.
 So, if you have kids, the all-inclusive chart is effectively out-of-bounds for any certificate redemptions.

 - Breathless Cabo San Lucas Resort & Spa – Category D